Cafe and supermarket burnt out during night of disorder in Belfast

 Northern Ireland Secretary Hilary Benn praised the police for their response to the unrest.

-DUP MLA Edwin Poots said many of those involved were not from south Belfast.
+DUP MLA Edwin Poots said many of those involved in the violence were not from south Belfast.

 He said: “The violence witnessed in south Belfast is totally wrong and unacceptable.